spotinst/help/src/docs/ocean-spark/tools-integrations/spark-connect.md

 ### Spotctl

-Use the spotctl command line tool to open a websocket proxy to the interactive Spark application
+Use the spotctl command line tool to open a websocket proxy to the interactive Spark application.

 ```sh
 brew install spotinst/tap/spotctl